Promote the Vote, Protect the Vote

 NCJW continues to oppose any effort to erode voting rights and advocates for a legislative fix to repair the damage done to the Voting Rights Act by the Shelby County decision.

-NCJW supports the bipartisan Voting Rights Amendment Act of 2014 (VRAA) (S 1945/HR 3899), introduced in in January 2014 in response to the Shelby County decision, by Reps.
-Jim Sensenbrenner (R-WI) and John Conyers (D-MI) in the House and by Sen. Patrick Leahy (D-VT) in the Senate.
-This legislation offers a modern, flexible, and forward-looking set of protections that work together to ensure an effective response to racial discrimination in voting in every part of the country.
+NCJW supports the bipartisan Voting Rights Advancement Act of 2015 (VRAA, S 1659/HR 2867), introduced on June 24, 2015 in response to the Shelby County decision, by Rep. Terri Sewell (D-AL) in the House and by Sen. Patrick Leahy (D-VT) in the Senate.
+This legislation offers a modern, flexible, and forward-looking set of protections that would provide new tools to combat voting discrimination before it occurs.

 To learn more about the Voting Rights Amendment Act (VRAA) and access resources including legislative talking points and tips on how to speak out for voting rights in your community, log on to my.ncjw.org/vote!